george-radu-cs/my1s1-bookstore/README.md

    - [ ] Users should be able to view book ratings and reviews.
 4. Shopping Cart and Checkout:
    - [ ] Users must be able to add books to their shopping cart.
+   - [ ] User should be able to update the quantity of books in their shopping cart.
 5. Order Management:
    - [ ] Users should have access to their order history.
-   - [ ] The order history must include the status of each order.
+   - [ ] The admin role should be able to set when the order is finished.
-   - [ ] Users must be able to cancel an order if it has not been shipped.
+   - [ ] The admin should be able to see users' order history.
 6. User Reviews and Ratings:
    - [ ] Users should be able to leave reviews and ratings for books.
-   - [ ] The system must display average ratings for each book.
    - [ ] Users should be able to edit or delete their reviews.
 7. Admin Panel:
    - [ ] The admin panel must provide insights into user activities and sales.